 Voices that are natural, succinct, and unique to each character.
 Use of language that effectively reveals character and moves the story forward.

 The underlying message of the story as revealed through plot, dialogue, and visual elements.

 Overall quality of the writing.
-Narrative that is distinct, cinematic, and effectively conveys the mood or “feel” of the movie.
+Tone that is appropriate to the material and narrative that is distinct, cinematic, and effectively conveys the mood or “feel” of the movie.

 Audience appeal and box-office potential.

-If you’d like a better understanding of these criteria, ten of our top Judges explain each of these elements in detail and the thought process behind their scores and evaluations in our ground-breaking eBook “The Insiders’ Guide to Screenwriting.”
+If you’d like a better understanding of the evaluation process, several of our Judges explain each of these elements in detail, as well as the thought process behind their scores, in our groundbreaking eBook “The Insiders’ Guide to Screenwriting.”

 We will post the list of scripts advancing in this year’s PAGE Awards competition on the following dates:

 SEMI-FINALISTS will be announced on August 15

 Award certificates and prizes will be sent to the winning screenwriters within six weeks of the final announcement.

 Find out how you can get Judge’s Feedback…